kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 Frames currently only provides framing, hence the name.
 Framing is useful in some applications but can also be redundant or increase memory usage, as the size must be known upfront.

-This will be removed in a future version of the draft, delegated to a higher layer.
+Frame will be removed in a future version of the draft and delegated to a higher layer.
+However, it's useful when being compared to an Object in MoqTransport.

 ## Streams vs Datagrams
 MoqTransfork supports two primary methods of transmitting data: QUIC streams and datagrams.